 23. How many objects will be created with string initialization code?

-3. Second statement will not create any new object, and s2 will refer to same string constant as s1.
+- Second statement will not create any new object, and

 24. How do you count the number of occurrences of each character in a string?